 An overview of the scientific method of problem solving.
 The course covers problem identification, hypothesis testing, data collection, and analysis of research findings.
 A detailed examination of experimental design assists the student in conducting research, writing the proposal and the report, and critically analyzing published literature.
-Restricted to third- and fourth-year students; recommended for year three of the honours program.
+Restricted to third- and fourth-year students; required for third-year honours students.
 Three credits.